 Exploration and discussion of current issues relative to adult education and lifelong learning.
 Focus on the review and application of current research as it relates to practice.
+Prerequisite: Must be enrolled student in ADLL EDD program OR Instructor consent.
 (Typically offered: Irregular) May be repeated for up to 6 hours of degree credit.